What is cyberbullying and what are the warning signs?

-Outing is a deliberate act to embarrass or publicly humiliate an individual by posting their private, sensitive or embarrassing information online.
-The information revealed can be insignificant or serious, but can have a severe impact on the victim.
+Outing is a deliberate act to embarrass or publicly humiliate an individual by posting their private, sensitive, or embarrassing information online.
+The information revealed can be minor or serious, but can have a severe and lasting impact on the victim.

-Fraping is serious offense where a person accesses the victim’s social media account and impersonates them in an attempt to be funny or to ruin their reputation.
-Fraping can have serious consequences, especially because once something is out there, it is very hard to delete it and mend the victim’s digital reputation.
+Fraping is a serious offense where a person gains access to the victim’s social media account and impersonates them in an attempt to be funny or to ruin their reputation.
+Fraping can have serious consequences, especially because once a social post is out there, it may be hard to delete it and mend the victim’s digital reputation.

-Dissing is when people share or post cruel information about your child online to ruin their reputation or friendships with others.
-This includes posting personal photos, videos and screenshots.
-The person sharing this information will usually be a friend or acquaintance of the victim.
+Dissing is when people share or post cruel information about an individual online to ruin their reputation or friendships with others.
+This includes posting personal photos, videos, and screenshots.
+The person sharing this information may be a friend or acquaintance of the victim.
 Some cyberbullies go to great lengths to hurt their victims, even creating webpages designed to spread hurtful information and lies about their victims.

 Trolling is a form of cyberbullying done by insulting an individual online to provoke them enough to get a response.
 Usually these attacks are personal and instigate anger in the victim, making them lash out and behave badly.